smcbride-ca/G/README.md

 See here for the original program https://desktop-goose.en.uptodown.com/windows

-My code is intended to allow a digispart to plugin, quickly type the initial payload, and unplug while the code sets up the rest in the background.
+My code is intended to allow a digispark to plug in, quickly type the initial payload, and unplug while the code sets up the rest in the background.

 The intent is to create a startup wrapper, placing it in the shell:startup folder.